Job Placement Office - Internships & Careers Service

 Please contact Job Placement Office at email@example.com for more information.

 How to publish an internship/job offer

-- If a company or organisation wants to publish a curricular internship position they should fill in a form and send it to email@example.com.
-Students then apply directly to the contact details.
-Once the company has made its selection and decided on the successful candidate, they will inform the Job Placement Office.
+To publish a curricular internship offer please refer to firstname.lastname@example.org.
+Students will apply directly to the contact s shown in the offer.
+Once the company has made its selection, they will inform student and Job Placement Office.